+Carbon monoxide is dangerous stuff.
 Carbon monoxide poisoning can lead to severe tissue damage and quickly become fatal.

 Learn what to look for and what to do in the event of carbon monoxide poisoning.